elaine-chen-brown/CS1320-final-project/README.md

 - make sure mysql installed
 - create new database (named noser_edit or change value in the config)
 - use editnoser.sql to load the database (run from where where mysql is installed: mysql -u root -p noser_edited < "path\to\sqlfile")

-#### 04/01
-- fixed archive display
-- added author search results display
-- added ARIA landmarks to all pages
-- wrote outline of how category underlining could be done

-#### 04/08
-- added login, dashboard, and edit pages
-- implemented routing and links between pages
-- restyled write_new to match

-#### CMS Frontend Notes
-- Current functionality
-    - Dashboard
-        - "Article" link under create directs to write_new
-        - "Article" link under edit directs to edit
-    - Edit
-        - Published and/or draft articles listed
-        - Clicking an article directs to write_new
-        - "Write new" button directs to write_new
-- TODO for backend people
-    - dashboard.hbs
-        - Fill in href values depending on which links you want to use
-        - Note: can take out some if we don't use them, like ones having to do with issues
-    - dashboard.js
-        - Handle logout
-    - edit.js
-        - Replace static values with values gotten from database queries
-    - login.js
-        - Handle login